 Cardiff now boasts one of the fastest growing economies in the UK and the highest growth in private sector employment over the last 10 years of all UK Core Cities.
 The UK Competitiveness Index 2010 ranked Cardiff strongly overall, being one of only four larger cities achieving a level of competitiveness above the UK average.

-Located on the M4 corridor, and within easy reach of London, Cardiff attracts a highly skilled workforce at favourable costs compared to London and its immediate surroundings.
-Excellent local transport links enable over a third of Cardiff’s labour pool to travel into the city each day from neighbouring cities and towns.
+Located on the M4 corridor, and within easy reach of London, Cardiff attractsa highly skilled workforce at favorable costs compared to London and its immediate surroundings.
+Excellent local transport links enable over a third of Cardiff’s labor pool to travel into the city each day from neighboring cities and towns.

-A cosmopolitan city, its large student population and strong cultural heritage brings a unique blend of vibrancy and diversity that inspires creativity.
-Technology and knowledge intensive industries now employ around 47,500 people in the city supported by the world-class research at the city-regions universities.
+A cosmopolitan city, its large student population, and strong cultural heritage bring a unique blend of vibrancy and diversity that inspires creativity.
+Technology and knowledge-intensive industries now employ around 47,500 people in the city supported by the world-class research at the city-regions universities.

 The available labour pool is highly skilled and has a skill rating that is above the national average with 40% of Cardiff’s workforce qualified to degree or degree level equivalent.